Tim-Abwao/tim-abwao.github.io/_posts/2019-09-18-Making-a-Flask-Web-App.md

 </html>
 ```

-To use it, save it (e.g. as *Fruits.html*), adhering to the app structure of your choice.
+To use it, save it in a *templates* folder according to the app layout of your choice (e.g. as */templates/Fruits.html*).

-### 5. Accessing Request Data
+### 5. Process requests

-Data submitted from HTML forms can be accessed from *Flask*'s [request object][16].
+Data submitted from forms in the app is accessible through *Flask*'s [request object][16].
 For instance:

 ```python
 request.method  # gives the current HTTP method ('GET', 'POST','PUT', ...)